-1. At least once a year, but before the draft budget is presented, the President shall appoint a Fiscal Planning Committee which includes: The President, President-Elect, Treasurer and at least one other guild member.
-The Fiscal Planning Committee shall present the Steering Committee:

-a) An analysis of the state of the organization's operating funds and reserve funds;b) Cash flow projections and;c) Long-term soundness of the organization's budget, with recommendations on ways to improve any shortfalls found

-2. The Fiscal Planning Committee Chairperson is an ad hoc member of the Steering Committee for the length of time needed to compile their information and report to the Steering Committee.
+- 1. At least once a year, but before the draft budget is presented, the President shall appoint a Fiscal Planning Committee which includes: The President, President-Elect, Treasurer, Immediate Past President, and at least one other guild member.
+The Fiscal Planning Committee shall present the Steering Committee: - a) An analysis of the state of the organization's operating funds and reserve funds; - b) An evaluation of the long-term soundness of the organization's budget; and - c) A recommendation for the amount to be budgeted as the next year's total expenditures, as a starting point for the budgeting process. - 2.
+If the Fiscal Planning Committee Chairperson is not already a member of the Steering Committee, they will be considered an ad hoc member of the Steering Committee for the length of time needed to compile their information and to deliver the report to the Steering Committee.